coverclock/com-diag-hazer/README.md

 malformed input data.
 (System calls and library functions may also cause error messages not related to the input data to be displayed.)

-* EINVAL - invalid character in a field.
+* EINVAL - invalid character in a field e.g. alpha in a numeric field.
-* EIO - checksum or cyclic redundancy check (CRC) mismatch.
+* EIO - error in the end matter e.g. checksum or cyclic redundancy check (CRC).
 * ENODATA - below minimum length or number of fields.
-* ENOMSG - no discernable identification in beginning matter.
+* ENOMSG - error in the begin matter e.g. no discernable identifiers.
 * ERANGE - time, latitude, longitude, etc. value out of range.

 # Devices